 Dr Gregory Dunn is the head of the wine division at Plumpton College, the only facility in the UK that trains oenologists and viticulturists at undergraduate and postgraduate level.
 Greg completed his PhD in the Botany Department at Melbourne University in the 1990s, after which he undertook research in forest hydrology and native forest silviculture.
 For the last two decades Greg has acted in a range of positions in research, education and training in the Australian wine industry.
 Greg is currently deputy editor for the Australian Journal of Grape and Wine Research.

-- This event costs £30 and is for adults only.
+- This event is free.